TigerWit/DTN-docs/README.md

   cd fabric-samples
   ```

 2. Create a new file called `crypto-config.yaml`.
-Edit it with the following content:
+Populate the file with the following content:

    ```yaml
    PeerOrgs: